Uterine Fibroids

 Fibroids are often found during a routine pelvic exam.
 Imaging, such as a focused ultrasound, MRI or CT scan, may be needed for your provider to see exactly how many fibroids you have and how large they are.

-• Adenomyosis — a condition in which the lining of the uterus (the endometrium) grows into the uterine wall itself, often causing pain and heavy menstrual bleeding
+• Adenomyosis: A condition in which the lining of the uterus (the endometrium) grows into the uterine wall itself, often causing pain and heavy menstrual bleeding

-• Endometriosis — a condition in which tissue similar to endometrial tissue grows outside the uterus, often causing severe pelvic pain and infertility
+• Endometriosis: A condition in which tissue similar to endometrial tissue grows outside the uterus, often causing severe pelvic pain and infertility

 • GnRH agonists, which are used before surgery to help shrink the size of fibroids